 - uniform administration procedures for data.

 Another advantage of a DBMS is that database administrators (DBAs) can use it to impose a logical, structured organization on the data.
-A DBMS delivers economy of scale for processing large amounts of data because it is optimized for such operations.
+A DBMS delivers economy of scale for processing large amounts of data because it's optimized for such operations.

 A DBMS can also provide many views of a single database schema.
 A view defines what data the user sees and how that user sees the data.
 The DBMS provides a level of abstraction between the conceptual schema that defines the logical structure of the database and the physical schema that describes the files, indexes and other physical mechanisms the database uses.
 A DBMS enables users to modify systems much more easily when business requirements change.
 A DBA can add new categories of data to the database without disrupting the existing system, thereby insulating applications from how data is structured and stored.

-However, a DBMS must perform additional work to provide these advantages, thereby bringing with it the overhead.
+However, a DBMS must perform additional work to provide these advantages, thereby incurring overhead.
 A DBMS will use more memory and CPU than a simple file storage system, and different types of DBMSes will require different types and levels of system resources.

 Drawbacks of DBMSes